pqrkchqps/diehard-dot-fund-school/beginner/starting_a_loomio_group.md

 # Setting up a Loomio group and inviting people in.

-Don't rush through setting up your group- it's when you create the arrival experience for the rest of your group.
+Getting started is often the hardest part of using Loomio within a group.
+The promise is that if you take care to ensure that everyone is signed up, familiar with the tool, and comfortable about practicing decision making together, then the group will come to life as people start discussions and raise proposals under their own initiative.

+It's easy to get excited about a potentially transformative experience at this point, but before you get too carried away, you have to get the basics right.

-It's likely that people have some apprehensions about joining an online decision making space - For now, you're the host, and this is your opportunity to make them feel welcome and comfortable.
+It's realistic to expect that people have some apprehensions about joining an online decision making space, so before you invite people in, we recommend you spend some time preparing the online space to ensure a good arrival experience for the others.

 You can learn a lot about how to host a Loomio group by looking at how to host an in-person meeting.

 For example: It's important to send invitations which explain what the meeting is about, when it is and how to get there.
 On the day of, you would arrange the furniture and setup the space to create a sense of purpose.
 Once people have arrived, a round of introductions lets people know who is in the room.
 Beginning the discussion with a short presentation ensures that people have the information they need to partipate well.

-It sounds simple but it takes some thought and experience to do it well.

 This is list of the main things you can do to shape the experience people have when they arrive in your group.
 We recommend you adapt the advice to suit the needs of your group.

+## Have a play around
+If you're inviting people to your own space, you'll need to point out the bathrooms, and instruct people about what to do during an emergency.

+Likewise, It's important that you have a good grasp of tool, so you can assist others.
+Take particular note of the group settings panel.
+Ensure the privacy setting is right for your group, and have a look at the advanced settings to ensure they meet your needs.

 ## Define your group puprose